Minimally Invasive Cardiac Surgery

 PMVR, also known as mitral clip procedure, is a minimally invasive procedure in which a mitral clip is implanted in the damaged value to prevent the reverse flow of blood.

 Once the blood flow is restored, the replaced heart starts to function.

 A patient with a heart transplant has a good chance of survival if appropriate follow-up care is practiced.

 A cardiothoracic surgeon is a medical doctor who specializes in surgical procedures of the heart, lungs, esophagus, and other organs in the chest.
 This includes surgeons who can be called cardiac surgeons, cardiovascular surgeons, general thoracic surgeons, and congenital heart surgeons.

 It is required by one who suffers from blocked or narrowed arteries, heart rhythm disorders, or weakened heart muscles, heart valve disease or congenital heart disease.

 After the surgery at the best vascular surgery hospital in Dwarka, Delhi, you will be taken to an intensive care unit (ICU) where intensivists will monitor your breathing, blood pressure, alertness, and wound.
-The patient is usually extubated on the same day or next day and tubes are removed on the 2nd day.
+The patient is usually extubated on the same day or the next day and tubes are removed on the 2nd day.
 The patient usually starts moving after 2 days and shifts to the ward on the 3rd day and is discharged on the 6th to the 7th day.

 Precautions may differ for all procedures.
 However, some common precautions include: